directus/directus/docs/getting-started/introduction.md

 **Directus is as flexible as the database itself and can power any data-driven project.**

 You can use Directus to build out any data model or app you desire, from ecommerce to IoT fleets and everything in between.
-However, at this time, the core team is focused on four use cases:
+However, there are four "most common" use cases:

 - **Backend as a Service**\
   An end-to-end data solution for efficiently connecting data and building APIs for projects that scale.
 Completely detached from the database, you're free to link or remove Directus anytime.
 - **Headless CMS**\
-  A modern, flexible way to manage every omnichannel digital experience.
-Manage content for all your websites, apps, kiosks, digital signage, and other omnichannel digital experiences.
+  Manage every omnichannel digital experience.
+Deliver file assets or content in beautiful JSON across websites, apps, kiosks, digital signage, and beyond. _The sky's the limit!_
 - **Internal Tool Builder**\
   The whole team can build custom apps!
 Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, marketing _or anything else._